effect (function, var number, VECTOR* pos, VECTOR* vel);

-to create rocket trails, explosions, laser beams, photon torpedoes, rain, snowstorms,
+for rocket trails, explosions, laser beams, photon torpedos, rain, snowstorms,

 of the swarm, number gives the number of particles, vel

-gives either the initial speed or the initial beam length, and the function
+gives either the initial speed or the beam length, and the function

 particles.
-Thus you have the flexibility to use particle effects of every description.
+This gives the flexibility to use particle effects of every description.

 |